cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 If the `<count>` expression evaluates to NULL, it is treated as `LIMIT ALL`, that is, no limit.
 If `<start>` evaluates to NULL, it is treated the same as `OFFSET 0`.

-SQL:2008 introduced a different syntax to achieve the same result, which Greenplum Database also supports.
+SQL:2008 introduced a different syntax to achieve the same result, which Cloudberry Database also supports.
 It is:

 ```
 OFFSET <start> [ ROW | ROWS ]
     FETCH { FIRST | NEXT } [ <count> ] { ROW | ROWS } ONLY
 ```

-In this syntax, the `<start>` or `<count>` value is required by the standard to be a literal constant, a parameter, or a variable name; as a Greenplum Database extension, other expressions are allowed, but will generally need to be enclosed in parentheses to avoid ambiguity.
+In this syntax, the `<start>` or `<count>` value is required by the standard to be a literal constant, a parameter, or a variable name; as a Cloudberry Database extension, other expressions are allowed, but will generally need to be enclosed in parentheses to avoid ambiguity.
 If `<count>` is omitted in a `FETCH` clause, it defaults to 1. `ROW` and `ROWS` as well as `FIRST` and `NEXT` are noise words that don't influence the effects of these clauses.
-According to the standard, the `OFFSET` clause must come before the `FETCH` clause if both are present; but Greenplum Database allows either order.
+According to the standard, the `OFFSET` clause must come before the `FETCH` clause if both are present; but Cloudberry Database allows either order.

 When using `LIMIT`, it is a good idea to use an `ORDER BY` clause that constrains the result rows into a unique order.
 Otherwise you will get an unpredictable subset of the query's rows — you may be asking for the tenth through twentieth rows, but tenth through twentieth in what ordering?
 You don't know what ordering unless you specify `ORDER BY`.